MantasPauliukonis/unknown-prototype/Ideas.md

 #### Max Heat

-TODO
+Maximum heat that can be carried

 ## Tasks

 Machines compute tasks

-Task is basically a list of action that the system has to complete.
+* task is basically a list of action that the system has to complete
+* task can take up to two inputs, and will make one output
+* performance will depend on how well qualified machine is for this specific task
+* components used for execution can be chosen (e.g. if one is more suitable than another)
+* multiple tasks (same and different) can be run at the same time but it will have further ramifications

 An example:

-Task can take up to two inputs, and will make one output

 #### Inputs